serj-by/2405_old_shcolar/README.md

 `print (shcolar.underline(shcolar.bold((shcolar.fg.green)))+"Bold underlined green text"+shcolar.reset)`

-You could even use your own SGR attribute code to use in your escape sequence (e.g. this one is similar to bold function (ANSI code 1).
-However it could be used for any unsupported (SGR)[https://en.m.wikipedia.org/wiki/Select_Graphic_Rendition_%28ANSI%29] parameter:
+You could even use your own SGR attribute (link to desription see below) code to use in your escape sequence (e.g. this one is similar to bold function (ANSI code 1).
+However it could be used for any unsupported [SGR](https://en.m.wikipedia.org/wiki/Select_Graphic_Rendition_%28ANSI%29) parameter:

 `print (shcolar.customattr(shcolar.fg.green, 1)+"Bold Green using customattr"+shcolar.reset)`